Zurret/pgsql-to-mariadb-migration/README.md

 - Charset: `utf8mb4`
 - Default Table Engine: `InnoDB` (can be changed using the `TABLE_ENGINE` environment variable)

-## Warning

-This script is provided as-is.
-Use it at your own risk.

 ## License

 This script is released under the [MIT License](LICENSE).